About Jaelle Pedroli

 My paintings speak to the profound beauty and complexity of the Australian landscape conveying a sense of the interconnectedness of all things.

 For me painting incites and initiates the process of being present, of deepening my connection with the world around me.
-The landscape I paint is not simply a subject to be depicted, but a partner in a conversation.
-My paintings are as much about the place as they are about my place in making them.
+The landscape I paint is not simply a subject to be depicted, its a place what informs a sense of self.
+Through the work I contemplate who I am and where I belong, and thus revealing deep ties between memory, identity, and the land.

 I’m interested in the dynamic interplay of light on the landscape, and the way in which shifting and changing light influences how we see colour, revealing to us a newness to the landscape.